You’re serious about it.

-A mere look at the night sky on Diwali can make any sensible person frown at the absurdity of crackers.
+The night sky on Diwali can make any sensible person frown at the absurdity of crackers.

 Deafening noise pierces eardrums like a needle desperate to bust a balloon.
 Nasty debris tortures eyes as if you’re trapped in a dust storm in the Thar desert.
-And disgusting smoke coil around your neck like a creepy black snake, tightening its grip to choke you to a painful death.
+And disgusting smoke coils around your neck like a creepy black snake, tightening its grip to choke you to a painful death.

 The air quality is deteriorating like crazy.
 Small kids, older people, and even young adults are prone to respiratory illnesses.
 Cases of TB, asthma, and difficulty in breathing are rising at an alarming rate.

 And you felt an obligation to help decrease pollution, save the environment, and improve the air quality.